 - 1. In the ActiveSync window on your workstation, select File > Connection Settings. - 2.
-Check the box next to "Allow USB connections".
+Do one of the following: - a.
+For USB communications, check the box next to "Allow USB connections". - b.
+For RS232 communications, check the box next to "Allow connection to one of the following", and select COM1 from the drop down menu.